hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/visualization/README.md

 ##### Last Layer of the Partonomy Tree

-The nodes in the last layer of the partonomy tree are technically not a part of the tree.
-These nodes behave differently than all the other AS nodes.
-This is due to the fact that the bimodal network is overlapped with the last layer of the tree, so that this behavior can be moved forward to create the other layers of the bimodal network.
-The `x` and `y` coordinates are used to build the first level of the bimodal network, that is then placed on top of the layer layer of the partonomy tree.
+The nodes in the last layer of the partonomy tree are technically not a part of the partonomy tree.
+These nodes behave differently than all the other AS nodes (they can be horved and clicked on).
+The `x` and `y` coordinates from the last level of the partonomy tree are used to build the first level of the bimodal network, that is then placed on top of the layer layer of the partonomy tree.
 This is a perfect overlap because the coordinates for all the nodes are the same.
 By being placed in a custom built visualization, it follows the algorithm that makes it interactive.
 Hovering and clicking on these nodes will highlight the respective CT and B nodes that the node is connected to.

 <br>